terraform-ibm-modules/terraform-ibm-observability/README.md

-# Module Support for Observability Service.
+# Module support for observability services

-Observability services - gives you the visibility into the performance and health of your resources on IBM Cloud.
-You can use these services to troubleshoot your apps and services, identify threats, detect performance issues, trigger alerts and more.
-IBM Cloud offers the following observabilty services, to solve you logging and monitoring needs:
+Observability services give you visibility into the performance and health of your resources on IBM Cloud.
+You can use these services to troubleshoot your apps and services, identify threats, detect performance issues, trigger alerts, and more.
+IBM Cloud offers the following observability services to solve you logging and monitoring needs:

-* _IBM Cloud Activity Tracker_ - to gain insights on actions that change the state of a service in the IBM Cloud.
+* IBM Cloud Activity Tracker: Gain insights on actions that change the state of a service in the IBM Cloud.
-* _IBM Log Analysis_ - to gain insights into your system and application logs.
+* IBM Log Analysis: Gain insights into your system and application logs.
-* _IBM Cloud Monitoring_ - to monitor the health of services and applications in IBM Cloud.
+* IBM Cloud Monitoring: Monitor the health of services and applications in IBM Cloud.

-This module is used to provision following observability instances
+This module provisions the following observability instances:

 * Activity Tracker Super Tenant Receiver (ATR)
 * Activity Tracker Super Tenant Sender (ATS)